Death of a spouse or civil partner

 This change can be particularly noticeable if your late spouse or civil partner was a pensioner and, on top of your own income, you now ‘inherit’ some element of extra private or state pension income.

-So, even though you have less income than you had as a household before, more tax is payable.
 It is very important to make sure HMRC are aware if you start receiving any income or an increased amount of income, so that you do not end up underpaying tax.
 Read on for more information.

 Death benefits